abekek/abekek.github.io-old/src/pages/s_books.md

 2. Models - Mark Manson
 3. Do No Harm - Henry Marsh
 4. Everything is f*cked - Mark Manson
+5. How to Not Die Alone - Logan Ury

 ### Books I read in 2021